-‘Hai to Gensou no Grimgar’ Season 2: ‘Grimgar Of Fantasy And Ash’ Manga/Light Novels In English Give Anime Spoilers
+‘Hai To Gensou No Grimgar’ Season 2: ‘Grimgar Of Fantasy And Ash’ Manga/Light Novels In English Give Anime Spoilers

 Will Grimgar Season 2 ever be released?
 The popularity of the Hai to Gensou no Grimgar anime has caused some to start reading the Grimgar Of Fantasy And Ash manga series in order to see what’s coming up next.
-Unfortunately, both the Grimgar light novels and manga are currently only available in Japanese at this time so Grimgar’s English fans are left in a dungeon without a weapon.
+Unfortunately, while both the Grimgar light novels and manga will begin to be published in English in 2017, the more recent volumes are currently only available in Japanese at this time so Grimgar’s English fans are left in a dungeon without a weapon.
 And that’s why you are here… this article will give a synopsis of what we might expect to see in Hai to Gensou no Grimgar Season 2.

 Grimgar Of Fantasy And Ash Season 2 Release Date Rumors